-The collection system consists of two sectors, the Northern/Central (PC3A) and the Southern (PC3) Collection Systems.
+The collection system consists of two sectors, the Northern/Central and the Southern Collection Systems.
 The pump chambers in the Southern Collection System sectors were originally designed to utilize a wet well (manhole) providing leachate storage capacity with an adjacent dry well containing a self-priming horizontal end suction lift pump.
-GSH replaced all the suction lift pumps with submersible pumps and the dry wells are no longer utilized.
-The Northern/Central collection system was originally designed (and continues to operate) with two Gould's 3171 vertical pumps at all wet pump chambers (1A, 2A & 3A).
+GSH replaced all the suction lift pumps with submersible pumps, and the dry wells are no longer utilized.